ChatGPT vs. Copilot: Which AI Should You Use?

 Operating model Free version:

 Limited access to GPT-4o.
-Once limits are reached, switches to GPT-3.5, offering basic conversational features and limited capabilities
+Once limits are reached, switches to GPT-3.5, offering basic conversational features and limited capabilities.

 Paid versions (ChatGPT Plus and Pro):

-OpenAI has two tiers of paid services, which provide improved access to the latest GPT-4, GPT-4o, GPT-o1 models,
+OpenAI has two tiers of paid services, which provide improved access to the latest GPT-4, GPT-4o, and GPT-0I models, as well as advanced functionalities such as data analysis and image creation using DALL-E.

 Free version: